Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   This field displays the account and cannot be modified.

   - *Cost1*
-  Enter the appropriate value.
+  Enter the appropriate value if necessary.
 The existing value can also be modified.

   - *Cost2*
-  Enter the appropriate value.
-The existing value can also be modified.
+  Enter the appropriate value if necessary.
+The existing value can be modified.

   - *Text*
-  Enter the appropriate free text.
-The existing value can also be modified.
+  Enter the appropriate free text if necessary.
+The existing value can be modified.

   - [POST]
   Click this button to post the edited posting.